Shana Farr: Jewelry career

 While developing her performance career, Shana worked at luxury jeweler Harry Winston, where she served as Director of Merchandise and Product Development.
 Her time there exposed her to the highest levels of jewelry craftsmanship and design.
 She later became Director of Merchandise at The Aaron Group, a major jewelry manufacturer, where she developed fashion-forward collections for retail giants including Macy’s, JCPenney, and Kohl's.

-Pure Imagination

 In 2009, while emerging into cabaret and concert work, Shana also launched her own fine jewelry line, Pure Imagination by Shana Farr, merging her artistic background with exquisite craftsmanship.
 Her collections are known for their whimsical yet classic designs, incorporating gemstones, vintage-inspired motifs, and storytelling elements.
 Her pieces have been featured in Bridal Guide Magazine, JQ International, and The Examiner.

-The Baby Promise

-After becoming a mother, Shana's most personal jewelry venture is The Baby Promise, a collection of mother’s promise rings inspired by the commitments of motherhood.
+After becoming a mother, Shana's most personal jewelry venture was launched in 2018, The Baby Promise, a collection of mother’s promise rings inspired by the commitments of motherhood.